sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [BMPS2018] Jonah Blasiak, Jennifer Morse, Anna Pun, and Daniel Summers.
               *Catalan functions and k-schur positivity*
               :arxiv:`1804.03701`

 ..
+[BL1977] Buckles, B.P. and Lybanon, M., *Algorithm 515: generation of a
+            vector from the lexicographical index*,
+            ACM Transactions on Mathematical Software (TOMS), 1977 vol. 3, n.
+2, pages 180--182.

+..
 [BL2000] Anders Björner and Frank H. Lutz, "Simplicial manifolds,
             bistellar flips and a 16-vertex triangulation of the